a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 I have three expectations:

-1) I expect the STFT features to result in the best models
+1) I expect the STFT features to result in the best models.

 Deep neural networks work very well when allowed to filter complex features themselves, rather than learn from the features humans filter for them.
 The FBANK and MFCC are more filtered than the STFT.
 For more on what I mean, refer to this <a href="https://a-n-rose.github.io/2019/02/06/python-train-cnn-lstm-speech-features.html">post</a> on the speech features used.